g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/21-vpn-interprovider-option-c.md

 set protocols bgp group iBGP-AS65020-East family inet labeled-unicast rib inet.3
 ```

-Now that we have the family connected on our backbone, we can establish a BGP-LU peering with P3.
-Now, we need to advertise the loopback routes of our network to P3, so we just need to create another term to do this.
+Now that we have the family active on our backbone, we can establish a BGP-LU peering with P3.
+Next, we need to advertise the loopback routes of our network to P3, so we just need to create another term to do this.
 ```
 set protocols bgp group eBGP-AS65503-Provider3 family inet labeled-unicast rib inet.3

 set policy-options policy-statement Saida-P3 term from-igp from route-filter 10.0.0.0/24 upto /32 set policy-options policy-statement Saida-P3 term from-igp then accept
 ```
-To advertise the loopback of R3, we just need to include this route on inet.3.
+To advertise R3's loopback, we just need to include this route in inet.3.
 We can do this with a rib-group:
 ```
 set routing-options rib-groups inet0-to-inet3 import-rib inet.0
 set routing-options rib-groups inet0-to-inet3 import-rib inet.3

 set routing-options interface-routes rib-group inet inet0-to-inet3
 ```
-With this, we'll export all these routes present on inet.3:
+With this, we'll export all the routes present in inet.3:
 ```
 root@R3> show route table inet.3 10.0.0.0/24 active-path